tda-soft/code-style/sections/general-principles.md

 The following principles apply to all technologies, programming languages, and frameworks used.

+Clean code is readable, understandable, and maintainable.
+It minimizes bugs, enhances team collaboration, and ensures long-term project scalability.
+This document summarizes key clean code principles and practices for writing efficient and effective code.

 ## Table of Contents
 1. [Naming Conventions](#naming-conventions)
 1. [Consistency](#consistency)